jrbrayjr2006/rest-cloud-producer-contract/README.md

 ## Overview

-This project provides a sample reference application for implementing Spring Cloud Contract.
+This project provides a sample reference application for implementing Spring Cloud Contract using REST from the producer perspective.

 ## Details